keskarshreesh/lucra_fullstack_app/README.md

   Change to your MySQL username, default is generally `root`
 3. `DB_PASSWORD`:
   Change to your MySQL password, this is set during installation<br>
-4. Other fields like `HF_API_MAX_TOKENS` and `HF_CHAT_MODEL` can be changed for fine-grained control of the application behaviour or to use a different model
+4. Other fields like `HF_API_MAX_TOKENS` and `HF_CHAT_MODEL` can be changed for fine-grained control of the application behaviour or to use a different model, `DB_HOST` and `DB_PORT` are generally the same for a locally running MySQL instance, change if customized during installation

 Run the start script from the `server` directory:<br>
 Server runs on port `5000`<br>